StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_events.md

 ### Configure the Splunk events check

-To enable the Splunk events integration and begin collecting events data from your Splunk instance, the Splunk events check must be configured on Agent V1.
+To enable the Splunk events integration and begin collecting events data from your Splunk instance, the Splunk events check must be configured on the API-Integration Agent.
 The check configuration provides all details required for the Agent to connect to your Splunk instance and execute a Splunk saved search.

 {% hint style="info" %}
 Example Splunk events Agent check configuration file:<br />[conf.d/splunk_event.yaml \(github.com\)](https://github.com/StackVista/sts-agent-integrations-core/blob/master/splunk_event/conf.yaml.example)